LawrenceGrigoryan/ai-friend-chat-bot/README.md

 # Key idea

-The key idea is really basic and straightforward - gradually change the system prompt depending on the chat length to dynamically influence the model behavior and make it closer and closer to the user.
+The key idea is really basic and straightforward - subsequently change the system prompt depending on the chat length to dynamically influence the model behavior and make it closer and closer to the user.

 Prompt templates used in this chat-bot are available here.